fstark/icl-1501/System_Programmers_Manual.md

 forms of address constants in which AAA is a symbolic address.
 These
 are: ADC:AAA, ADL:AAA, ADP:AAA, IDP:AAA, and DDP:AAA.
 These address
 constants are used primarily to define the actual address of a symbolic reference.
-When the literal form ADP, lOP, or DDP is used in conjunction with an R#0 or an R#X, instruction, the DPL page value of AAA is assembled as the operand; either with no indexing tag, or with incrementing or decrementing tag, respectively.
+When the literal form ADP, IDP, or DDP is used in conjunction with an R#0 or an R#X, instruction, the DPL page value of AAA is assembled as the operand; either with no indexing tag, or with incrementing or decrementing tag, respectively.
 If the form ADL is used, the address location value within the page is assembled as the operand.

-When the literal form ADC is used in conjunction with an R#O instruction, the DPL page value, in increment form, is assembled as the operand.
+When the literal form ADC is used in conjunction with an R#0 instruction, the DPL page value, in increment form, is assembled as the operand.
 If used in conjunction with an R#X instruction, the symbolic address location within the page is assembled as the operand.